BLACKLITRO/fuse-introlab/README.md

 # Red Hat Agile API Integration Workshop - Microservices-based Managed API Integration

-This very simple lab will guide you to create your very first Fuse-based SpringBoot microservice project running on OpenShift 4.
+This very simple lab will guide you to create your very first Fuse 7.6 based SpringBoot microservice project running on OpenShift 4.
 There are 6 sections in the labs.

 * Create a project that reads from a database
 * Expose a restful API endpoint to access data in the database